 Great White Shark attacks are extremely rare, even when humans are swimming nearby.
 Humans are not specifically targeted by sharks and that includes the Great White.
 In the Mediterranean Sea, for example, there have only been 31 confirmed attacks against humans in the last two centuries, most non-fatal.
 They simply aren’t interested in us.

 First of all, it is almost never an “attack” against humans.
-Sharks, like other fish, will exhibit a behavior called test biting.
-Basically, they were interested in what they saw and thought you might be a food source.
-After an initial test bite on a human, sharks almost never return again.
-That’s why fatalities from shark bites are so rare (most fatalities are caused due to blood loss from an initial test bite).
+Sharks, like other fish, will exhibit a behaviour called test biting.
+They were interested in what they saw and thought you might be a food source.
+Sharks almost never return again after an initial test bite on a human.
+That’s why fatalities from shark bites are so rare (most fatalities are caused by blood loss from an initial test bite).

 Do you still think the Great White is a man killing machine?

 The Great White Shark is one of the largest sharks in the ocean.
 Measuring up to 6.5 meters (more than 21 feet) is not uncommon.
 The largest Great White ever measured was over 7 meters long (23 feet).
 And get this, they can weigh 2 or even 3 metric tons in weight (that’s over 6,500 pounds)!
 That’s one big fish!
 Females are typically longer than males.

 Great White Shark Diet – They Aren’t Picky Eaters

 The great white shark has a diverse diet.
 These carnivorous creatures prey upon fish, such as tuna, rays, and other sharks, as well as cetaceans, which are dolphins, porpoises, and whales.
 They are also known to attack pinnipeds such as seals, fur seals, and sea lions, as well as sea turtles, sea otters, and seabirds.